 It is said that stray (by adding marble) may result in super black (a totally black color).
 These super blacks have been selectively bred and are now breeding true.
 But for some reason, this coloration most often comes in a less perfect form.

 Key: Don’t mix bettas without thinking or researching, otherwise you may get a junk of undesirable babies.

-Here is some info from IBC and everyone should lean this if breeding.
-The original post can be found here. http://www.bettysplendens.com/color-definitions–genetics.html The color of Fancy Bettas is based on the color pigmentation in different types of their cells.
+The color of Fancy Bettas is based on the color pigmentation in different types of their cells.
 These different color cells are present in different layers within the skin.
-There are basically four types of color layers in a betta with each its own kind of color cells.
+There are basically four, some say 5 but not proven yet types of color layers in a betta with each its own kind of color cells.
 In wild Betta splendens these color layers are: (1) iridescent layer (top layer), (2) Red layer, (3) black layer, (4) Yellow layer (bottom layer).

 1. Iridescent layer (top layer):

 This layer is also known as the blue layer and controls the amount of blue pigments.
 The iridocytes (also called guanophores), which are the blue/green cells in this layer contain the following traits: